 The use of an underwater camera allows anglers to identify fish, observe their behavior, and also get better hook-ups.
 Photo courtesy of Marcum Technologies

 A great location to set up camp for sunfish and crappies is along the outside edge of a deep weedline, as they often travel these edges.
 Sunnies and crappies eat small stuff, particularly in winter.
-Northland’s Hexi Fly jig tied to Bionic Ice or Fluorosilk has been a fine combo for both species.
-I’ll add a real waxworm or an Impulse Waxie and jig aggressively until I see fish on the camera.
+Northland’s Bro Bug Jig tied to Bionic® Ice or Fluorosilk has been a fine combo for both species.
+I’ll add a real waxworm or an Impulse® Rigged Slug Bug and jig aggressively until I see fish on the camera.
 Then, I’ll hold the jig still.
-At that point the fun begins!
-It’s a game if eye-hand coordination.
-Winter sunfish and crappies bite very light in many cases.
+At that point, the fun begins!
+It’s a game of eye-hand coordination.
+Winter sunfish and crappies bite very lightly in many cases.
 I set the hook when I see the bait disappear.
 Even with the aid of a camera, I’ll often miss fish.
 Many will bite again.
 It can be quite a cat and mouse game!

 The author often sight fishes for winter bluegills and crappies with his kids.
 Panfish are often curious about his underwater camera.
 Photo courtesy of Marcum Technologies

 Of the different fish species I target on ice, walleyes are the most aggressive.
-When chasing winter walleyes in clear water, I like to set-up on predetermined hot-spots, discovered over the years.
+When chasing winter walleyes in clear water, I like to set up on predetermined hot spots, discovered over the years.
 With the camera set up, I use vibrating lures to increase the strike zone and call fish from a distance.
-The Buck-Shot Rattle Spoon has been my favorite for years.
-However, Northland’s new Live-Forage Rippin Shad, is getting a lot of play too.
+The Buck-Shot® Rattle Spoon has been my favorite for years.
+However, Northland’s new Rippin Shad is getting a lot of play too.
 I’ve found that sitting tight on a precision spot and using vibrating baits, will at times, produce more walleyes than moving around.
 For me, sight fishing for walleyes and employing rattling lures compares to stand hunting and rattling for whitetails.